wp-plugins/jquery-collapse-o-matic/readme.txt

 Contributors: Twinpictures
 Donate link: http://www.twinpictures.de/collapse-o-matic/
-Tags: collapse, expand, collapsible, expandable, content, shortcode, hidden, jQuery, javascript, twinpictures Requires at least: 2.8
+Tags: collapse, expand, collapsible, expandable, expandable content, collapsable content, shortcode, hidden, hide, display, accordion, accordion, jQuery, javascript, roll-your-own, twinpictures
+Requires at least: 2.8
 Tested up to: 3.3.1
-Stable tag: 1.3.14
+Stable tag: 1.3.15

-Collapse-O-Matic adds an `[expand]` shortcode that wraps any object or content--including other shortcodes--into a lovely jQuery collapsible div.
+Remove clutter, save space: display and hide additional content in a SEO friendly way.
+Collapse-O-Matic adds an `[expand]` shortcode that will wrap any content in an expanding and collapsing div.

 == Description ==

-Collapse-O-Matic adds an `[expand title="trigger text"]hidden content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery collapsible div.
-A <a href='http://www.twinpictures.de/jquery-collapse-o-matic-1-3/'>complete listing of shortcode options</a> and attribute demos are available.
+Collapse-O-Matic adds an `[expand title="trigger text"]hidden content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery expanding and collapsing div.
+A <a href='http://www.twinpictures.de/jquery-collapse-o-matic-1-3/'>complete listing of shortcode options and attribute demos</a> are available.
 This plug-in was inspired by DrLebowski's Collapsing Objects.

 == Installation ==